damianhakert/damianhakert.github.io/source/_posts/2016-03-22-a-brief-history-of-gitlab-workhorse.markdown

 gitlab-workhorse, inspired by the mechanism Kamil intended to use in
 NGINX: `X-Sendfile` headers.
 Most of the time when you want to use gitlab-workhorse to make something faster or more robust in GitLab you have to write both Ruby code and Go code.
-But because Ruby on Rails 'understands' `X-Sendfile` already, GitLab developers can reap the benefits of gitlab-workhorse for file downloads without writing any Go code!
+But because [Ruby on Rails understands `X-Sendfile` already](http://api.rubyonrails.org/classes/ActionController/DataStreaming.html#method-i-send_file), GitLab developers can reap the benefits of gitlab-workhorse for file downloads without writing any Go code!